GlitcherOG/PSVita-Unity-Utilities/README.md

 - Switch To PSVita in the build settings and make sure its set to PC Hosted
 - To improve chances of FTP transfering going through in vita settings and in power save settings set standby mode to 10-30 mins and turn off use Wifi in power save mode

 Note: These tools were made for use with Unity 2018.2.19f1 but may work on older versions.
-Unity 2017 requires title check turnned off in the settings.
+Unity 2017 requires title check against the vita db turnned off in the settings.

 ## Installation